 Earnings data used to calculate affordability ratios are taken from a survey.
 This means that these statistics are estimates based on a sample of earnings data and are therefore less precise than if the survey covered everyone.
 It is best to interpret these statistics over a longer time series to assess changes in housing affordability trends.

 Official statistics on overall household income are not available for all geographical areas presented in these statistics, so earnings data for individuals are used.
 The estimate of affordability does not account for all income as it uses gross earnings of full-time employees, drawn from a sample of HM Revenue and Customs Pay as You Earn (PAYE) records.
 Income recorded through Self Assessment (including income received from self-employment, property rental and investments) and earnings from part-time workers are not included in our measures.

 The house price data used to create the affordability ratio estimates are based on the price paid for residential property only, so are not fully comprehensive for all housing in England and Wales as they only include those that have transacted.

-The housing affordability estimates transferred from the Ministry of Housing, Communities and Local Government (MHCLG) to the Office for National Statistics (ONS) for the March 2017 publication.
+The housing affordability estimates transferred from the Department for Levelling Up, Housing and Communities (DLUHC) to the Office for National Statistics (ONS) for the March 2017 publication.
 This has helped bring together datasets that the ONS already produces: House price statistics for small areas (HPSSAs) and the Annual Survey of Hours and Earnings (ASHE).